 The proposal has been implemented in ECM-8.0 [1] and evaluated under the ECM RA and LDB common test configurations [2].

 The following table shows the objective results.
-For RA, the encoding and decoding run time numbers for class B, C and D are asserted to be accurate.
+For RA, the encoding run time numbers for class B, C and D are asserted to be accurate.
 For LDB, the encoding run time numbers for class C, E and D are asserted to be accurate.
-The decoding run time numbers for all classes are asserted to be accurate.
+The decoding run time numbers for all classes under both RA and LDB are asserted to be accurate.
 For other run time numbers marked with * are not accurate.